 “Can I have one guess?
 Is it God Save the King?”

 In 1924, Troyte Griffith visited Edward Elgar at Napleton Grange in Kempsey.
 Griffith is the friend depicted in Variation VII.
 During that encounter, Troyte asked if he could have one guess concerning the hidden melody of the Enigma Variations.
 Elgar consented, then Troyte inquired, “Is it God Save the King?”
 “Of course not,” came the reply, “but it is extraordinary that no-one has found it.”
-That answer begs the question why God Save the King still lingers in the literature as a viable theory.
-Wikipedia still lists this wrong answer as a credible melodic solution.
+That answer begs the question of why God Save the King still lingers in the literature as a viable theory.
+Wikipedia still lists this erroneous answer as a prospective melodic solution.
 Elgar was perfectly clear in dismissing that melody, so unless scholars are making him out to be a liar, God Save the King should be stricken from the lists.
 Yet like a bad cold, it lingers as a popular theory to this day.

 Is it possible God Save the King could still be the hidden melody to the Enigma Variations?
 A credible case can only be made if it can be shown to effectively satisfy six conditions Elgar gave describing the relationship between the Enigma Variations and the covert principal Theme.
 Obtained directly from Elgar’s recorded words by multiple, independent, unimpeachable sources, those six conditions are: